DevExpress/devextreme-documentation/api-reference/_hidden/BaseWidgetAnnotationConfig/border/opacity.md

 Specifies the opacity of the annotation's border.

 ---
-This option accepts a value from 0 to 1: 0 makes the border transparent; 1 makes it opaque.
+This property accepts a value from 0 to 1: 0 makes the border transparent; 1 makes it opaque.